JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

 Embedding user defined indexes in Parquet files is straightforward, and follows the same principles as the standard index structures:

-1. The index is serialized into a binary format and written into the file body prior to the Thrift footer.
+1. The index is serialized into a binary format and written into the file body prior to the Thrift-encoded footer metadata.

 2. The location of the index is recorded in the footer metadata as a key/value pair, such as `"my_index_offset" -> "<byte-offset>"`.